 World Endeavors offers internships in a wide range of professional fields in Australia, and our advisors are proud of their ability to find great opportunities in unique and highly specialized fields.
-World Endeavors offers internships in Australia in the following fields:
+Though some internships may be located outside the city, World Endeavors offers internships in Sydney.

 Accounting interns work in accounting firms as well as in company accounting and finance departments to gain practical experience with financial reporting, account management, and a range of other responsibilities.

 Advertising interns work with creative teams in agencies as well as company advertising departments, learning about local and global markets as well as business strategy.